temporalio/documentation/docs/node/hello-world.md

 #### Implementation

-A workflow implmentation module may export a `workflow` object which can be type checked using a pre-defined inteface or `main` - and optionally `signals` and `queries` - directly.
+A Workflow implmentation module may export a `workflow` object which can be type checked using a pre-defined inteface or `main` - and optionally `signals` and `queries` - directly.

-In a workflow, activities can be imported and called as regular functions.
-At runtime, the imported activities are replaced with stubs which schedule activities in the system.
+In a Workflow, Activities can be imported and called as regular functions.
+At runtime, the imported Activities are replaced with stubs which schedule Activities in the system.

 `src/workflows/example.ts`